dmbesky/svm_pitch_type_tag_smoother/README.md

 ## Dependencies

-The following packages are required:
+The following R packages are required:

 * e1071
 * magrittr